SquarePenguin101/www.squarepenguin.co.uk/content/wiki/manpage.md

 **--search &lt;search term&gt;**
 : GetOpt compliant way of specifying search args

-**--since**
+**--since &lt;hours&gt;**
 : Limit search to programmes added to the cache in the last N hours

 **--type &lt;type&gt;**
-: Only search in these types of programmes: liveradio,livetv,radio,tv,all (tv is default)
+: Only search in these types of programmes: liveradio,livetv,localfiles,podcast,radio,tv,all (tv is default)

-**--versions &lt;versions&gt;**
-: Version of programme to search or record.
-List is processed from left to right and first version found is downloaded.
-Example: &#39;--versions signed,audiodescribed,default&#39; will prefer signed and audiodescribed programmes if available.
-Default: &#39;default,signed,audiodescribed&#39;

 <a id="display-options"></a>